-\NOTE: This is not intended as legal advice, but rather a general guide and overview.
+\NOTE: This summary and review is not intended as legal advice, but rather to be used as a general guide and overview.
 Case law, authorities, and precedent in any given jurisdiction often can change - please contact an attorney directly to discuss the specifics of any applicable jurisdiction's case law, authorities, and precedent.